sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/agent.md

       --keepalive-critical-timeout uint32   number of seconds until agent is considered dead by backend to create a critical event
       --keepalive-handlers strings          comma-delimited list of keepalive handlers for this entity.
 This flag can also be invoked multiple times
-      --keepalive-interval int              number of seconds to send between keepalive events (default 20) --keepalive-warning-timeout uint32    number of seconds until agent is considered dead by backend to create a warning event (default 120)
+      --keepalive-interval int              number of seconds to send between keepalive events (default 20) --keepalive-pipelines strings         comma-delimited list of pipeline references for keepalive event --keepalive-warning-timeout uint32    number of seconds until agent is considered dead by backend to create a warning event (default 120)
       --key-file string                     key for TLS authentication
-      --labels stringToString               entity labels map (default []) --log-level string                    logging level [panic, fatal, error, warn, info, debug] (default "info") --name string                         agent name (defaults to hostname) (default "my_hostname") --namespace string                    agent namespace (default "default")
+      --labels stringToString               entity labels map (default []) --log-level string                    logging level [panic, fatal, error, warn, info, debug] (default "info") --max-session-length                  maximum amount of time after which the agent will reconnect to one of the configured backends (no maximum by default)
+      --name string                         agent name (defaults to hostname) (default "my_hostname") --namespace string                    agent namespace (default "default")
       --password string                     agent password (default "P@ssw0rd!")